luziyi/Introduction_to_Artificial_Intelligence/README.md

 # CodeSpace
-A Blank CodeSpace for personall use.
+A Blank CodeSpace for personal use.